We’ve already made huge progress towards our net zero goal.

 BusinessGreen Leaders Awards 2021

-Finalist, Manufacturer of the Year (winner yet to be announced)
+Winner, Manufacturer of the Year

 edie Sustainability Leaders Awards 2021

 Winner, Energy & Carbon Transition of the Year

 Winner (with Perfect Sense Energy), Regional Small Scale Project of the Year